antoinewaugh/notes/README.md

 * _code_ : write sample project including concepts and/or complete exercises

 Reading technical books should be MORE like a conversation.
 Highlighting what is interesting and writing questions in the margin.

+## Tidbits:

+* @dascandy - 95% of my objects do not have special member definitions - should rely on underlying members to do that (having std::unique_ptr will automatically empose behaviour you may desire etc)